What does it take to win the Fastnet Race? Winning skippers' top tips

 Gery Trentesaux – Courrier Du Leon JPK 10.80.
 Overall winner 2015

 Frenchman Gery Trentesaux is well known for his long-term success in RORC offshore racing, including leading the French team to victory in the 2006 Commodores’ Cup.
-The 2015 Fastnet Race was his lucky 13th.
+The 2017 Fastnet Race was his 14th.

 Going into the 2015 Rolex Fastnet Race, Trentesaux, aboard his new JPK 10.80 Courrier Du Leon, had won consecutive victories in the RORC’s Cervantes Trophy, Myth of Malham and De Guingand Bowl to place him and his team in the lead in the overall points for the IRC fleet.